Makesh-Srinivasan/ISP_A3/assessments/projects/longhorn/self-assessment.md

 ### Actors
-* @Longhorn Manager@: Manages API calls, volume creation, and overall orchestration within Kubernetes.
+* @Longhorn Manager: Manages API calls, volume creation, and overall orchestration within Kubernetes.
 It communicates with the Kubernetes API server and orchestrates the Longhorn Engine and replicas.
 * Longhorn Engine: A storage controller responsible for synchronously replicating volumes across multiple nodes.
 It runs on the same node as the pod using the Longhorn volume, thereby isolating the replication process to specific nodes and limiting lateral movement in case of a compromise.
 * Users/Administrators: Interact with Longhorn through Kubernetes or the Longhorn UI.
 This actor is distinct in terms of access control and permissions, which are essential for maintaining the security and integrity of the system.